rubenbalbastre/pinn-gravitational-waves/README.md

 ## PINN - Gravitational Waves

 This repository contains some useful code used to recover the orbits of binary black holes system from its gravitational waveform measurements.
+Experiments are performed using Julia code but some visualizations, analysis and data extraction are done in Python.

 The repository has two main parts: data and code.
 Its purpose is to be used as a template to be initiated into the problem.